petri-labs/warmage/docs/basics/tokens.md

 # Tokens

-Learn about the different types of native tokens/coins available in Merlion. {synopsis}
+Learn about the different types of native tokens/coins available in Warmage. {synopsis}

 ## Native Coins

-The two native coin types of Merlion are **Mer** and **Lion**:
+The two native coin types of Warmage are **War** and **Mage**:

-- **Mer**: Stablecoins that track the price of fiat currencies, and they are named for their fiat counterparts.
-In the early stage of the mainnet launch, it will mainly issue **MerUSD**, or **USM**, which tracks/pegs the price of $USD.
+- **War**: Stablecoins that track the price of fiat currencies, and they are named for their fiat counterparts.
+In the early stage of the mainnet launch, it will mainly issue **WarUSD**, or **USW**, which tracks/pegs the price of $USD.
-- **Lion**: Native staking coin that partially absorbs the price volatility of Mer.
-Users stake Lion to validators to add blocks of transactions to the blockchain, and earn various fees and rewards.
-Holders of Lion also can vote on proposals and participate in on-chain governance.
-And Lion is also used for gas consumption for running smart contracts on the EVM.
+- **Mage**: Native staking coin that partially absorbs the price volatility of War.
+Users stake Mage to validators to add blocks of transactions to the blockchain, and earn various fees and rewards.
+Holders of Mage also can vote on proposals and participate in on-chain governance.
+And Mage is also used for gas consumption for running smart contracts on the EVM.

-Merlion uses [Atto](https://en.wikipedia.org/wiki/Atto-) Lion or `alion` as the base denomination to maintain parity with Ethereum.
+Warmage uses [Atto](https://en.wikipedia.org/wiki/Atto-) Mage or `amage` as the base denomination to maintain parity with Ethereum.

 ```
-1 lion = 1 * 1e18 alion
+1 mage = 1 * 1e18 amage
 ```

-And the base denomination of Mer is `uusd`.
+And the base denomination of War is `uusd`.

 ```
-1 MerUSD = 1 USM = 1 * 1e6 uusd
+1 WarUSD = 1 USW = 1 * 1e6 uusd
 ```

 ## Other Cosmos Coins